-DUSON will investigate and adjudicate potential violations of this policy.
+DUSON will investigate and adjudicate potential violations of this policy under DUSON complaint resolution procedures.
 Consequences for failure to abide by any component of this policy may result in disciplinary action, including but not limited to formal reprimand, suspension, course and/or clinical failure, or dismissal from the program based on the type and seriousness of the violation.